-A.1.5 Engineering Submission for Subsequent Phases
+A.1.6 Engineering Submission for Subsequent Phases

-Prior to commencing construction with subsequent phases within a subdivision, engineering design shall be updated to reflect updated design standards and as-built condition in earlier phases.
+Prior to commencing construction with subsequent phases within a subdivision, engineering design shall be updated to reflect updated design standards and as-recorded conditions in earlier phases.
 Three (3) hard copies to be submitted to Planning and Development Services for review and approval.